stlab/libraries/tips/small-object-optimizations.md

 };
 ```

-Then it is straight forward to fill in the basic operations on the task in terms of model operations:
+Then it is straightforward to fill in the basic operations on the task in terms of model operations:

 ```cpp
 template <class R, class...
 Args>